dissyulina/shoesandmore/README.md

    5. Have a personalized user profile where I can see my order history and change my information.
    6. Review products that I have purchased before.
    7. Edit and delete my reviews.
-   8. Add products to the wishlist, and remove them from wishlist.
+   8. Add products to the wishlist, so I can quickly find products I'd like to purchase.
+   9. Remove products from the wishlist, so I can remove products I don't wish to purchase.
    9. Easily put the wishlist products into the shopping bag.

 - As an admin and store management, I want to be able to: